 When people think of pollinators, they generally think of bees, and when people think of bees they typically think of honeybees!
 This is because they are the most well-known and most studied species of bee.
 However in the Unites States alone there are over 5000 species of native bees that help pollinate crops and wildflowers.

-Beginning with a single pollinator pathway project in Seattle, Bergmann has taken the model and created a visionary plan to involve strengthening and reconnecting fragmented green spaces in urban landscapes across … More Why pollinator gardens are vital to urban landscapes.
+Beginning with a single pollinator pathway project in Seattle, Bergmann has taken the model and created a visionary plan to involve strengthening and reconnecting fragmented green spaces in urban landscapes across the nation.

 You can learn more about the original pollinator habitat project in Seattle, and also about her plans to adapt this model in other urban areas across the globe in the Ted Talk below.